 - Always ask yourself how you assisted the organization and use numbers to demonstrate that impact.

-- Be sure to include something on your graduate school resume that will differentiate you from other applicants and make you stand out from the crowd on your graduate school resume.
+- Be sure to include something on your graduate school résumé that will differentiate you from other applicants and make you stand out from the crowd.

 - Think about the roles you have filled.
 Did you successfully work in a position traditionally filled by a much older person?
 Are you one of just a few to move into a much-desired role?
 Have you won more awards than average for your work?
 Put these items in a Highlights section at the top of your resume.
 Seeing these first will alert the admissions committee to how special you really are.